 Sign up for a free forever plan to get started with RingCentral today!

-If you’re looking for an easy-to-use online conference call software that’s easy to use, go with GoToMeeting.
+If you’re looking for online conference call software that’s easy to use, go with GoToMeeting.
 It’s an excellent option for both small and large businesses alike.
 Plus, it’s incredibly simple to set up.

-In fact, you can host or join meetings in one click from your phone, your laptop, a conference room, or any remote location.
+You can host or join meetings in one click or tap from your phone, your laptop, or any remote location.
 Conduct voice, video, or interactive meetings with the same ease.

 Plus, meeting participants can join using commuter mode, which helps them save mobile data and provides a distraction-free experience on their mobile devices.